 After graduating Cum Laude from Georgetown College in 1999, Dustin’s career path has spanned a variety of roles related to the health care industry.
 Dustin’s initial experience focused extensively on consulting with hospitals and physician groups regarding licensure and reimbursement analysis.
 Dustin’s insight regarding provider data analytics yields a unique perspective on the impact to health plan performance.
 As Bim Group’s Director of Strategic Initiatives, Dustin maintains a Life & Health Consultant license as recognized by the Kentucky Department of Insurance.
 In serving as a Consultant team lead, Dustin possesses in-depth experience in all aspects of large employer benefit planning and consulting, with a particular emphasis on self-funded financing arrangements.
 Dustin’s expertise in health care financing, budgeting, network analysis, reinsurance, PBM carve-out arrangements and strategy development, make him an invaluable resource to some of Bim Group’s largest clients.

-Sr. Benefit Consultant
+President / Sr. Benefit Consultant

 READ TIME: 6 MINUTES The U.S. Departments of Health and Human Services, Labor, and the Treasury (the “Departments”) recently released final rules regarding the No Surprises Act.
 The rules specifically address required independent dispute resolution (IDR) of certain claims and expenses and finalize prior interim final rules relating to information that group health plans must […]Read more

 Tuesday, October 11, 2022 1 – 2PM CST Register Now Learn the similarities and distinctions between the many tax-favored accounts available to employer groups and their interaction with a high deductible health plan (HDHP).
 Learn the advantages and disadvantages to employees and employers of the: Flexible spending account (FSA) Health reimbursement arrangement (HRA) Health saving […]Read more